No leader plans to fail in their leadership.

-Yet, leaders do fail regularly and sometimes in such a way that they even forfeit their leadership position.
+Yet, leaders do fail regularly and sometimes in such a way they even forfeit their leadership platform.
 I am not talking about leaders who make noble efforts and fail in the pursuit of a worthy vision.
 I am talking about errors of judgment and character that go unaddressed and lead to total leadership failure.
 These types of errors are most often revealed in times of trial.
 The consequences are not simply personal.
 Leadership is always a leveraged proposition and affects many others.
-Here are five ways to self destruct in a leadership role.
+Here are five ways to self-destruct in a leadership role.

 To act with presumption is to overstep your bounds or take undue liberties.
 This most often takes place when leaders feel great pressure to perform.
 Presumption often flows from a sense of entitlement or self-preservation.

 When a leader is faced with a difficult situation, the temptation is to double down on control and wrongly step into the role entrusted to another.
-It comes from the belief that you can do it better than the other person-and you must.
+It comes from the belief that you can do it better than the other person, and you must.
 Failure is not an option so presumption moves toward over control to the point of over reaching.

 You know a leader is on the path of self-destruction when a pattern of blaming becomes apparent.
 When leaders fail and blame everyone and everything but themselves you can be certain that you have a leader who is insecure and inauthentic.

 When leaders are ultimately caught in wrong doing and they attempt to explain away their sins, you have a leadership platform in super erosion.
 Followers can smell this and will follow grudgingly at best.
 This is where a leader’s character is clearly revealed.
-A leader must always take responsibility personally and corporately.
+A leader must always take responsibility personally and corporately for their wrong actions.

 Every leader is ultimately a person under authority.
 How you treat or respect that authority will in some measure determine the longevity of your leadership life.
-When you work around authority, disregard authority, or simply defy authority-you do so at your own leadership peril.
+When you work around authority, disregard authority, or simply defy authority you do so at your own leadership peril.

 What would you add to my list?